 Our Board has a general policy as set forth in our Corporate Governance Guidelines that the positions of Chairperson of the Board and CEO should be held by separate persons as an aid in our Board's oversight of management and to allow our CEO to focus on managing the day-to-day responsibilities to the Company.
 Our Board believes that there may be advantages to having an independent chairperson for matters such as: communications and relations between our Board, our CEO, and other senior management; assisting our Board in reaching consensus on particular strategies and policies; and facilitating robust director, Board and CEO evaluation processes.
+Our Board Chair also helps shape the agenda of Board meetings and ensures that key topics are addressed at the Board level to facilitate the Board's oversight, including over risk management, Board and committee composition and structure, and the longer-term strategy of the Company.
 We have operated with these roles separated for several years and continue to believe separation of the two roles is in the best interests of our stockholders.
 Our CEO serves as a member of our Board, and the remaining board members, including Joseph E. Whitters, our current Chairperson of our Board, are independent.

-The Corporate Governance Guidelines provide that in making a determination about whether a single individual or two individuals should fill these roles, our Board should consider factors that include, but are not limited to, the size of the Company's business, the composition of our Board, the current director candidates for Board seats, applicable regulations and the Company's succession planning goals.
+The Corporate Governance Guidelines provide that in determining whether a single individual or two individuals should fill these roles, our Board should consider factors that include, but are not limited to, the size of the Company's business, the composition of our Board, the current director candidates for Board seats, applicable regulations and the Company's succession planning goals.
 In the event our Board determines that it is in the best interests of the Company and its stockholders to have these roles filled by one individual, or if the Chairperson of our Board is otherwise not independent, then the Corporate Governance Guidelines provide that our Board shall appoint a Lead Independent Director who shall lead executive sessions.